christina-grannas/swagger-test/user-testing/customize-payment-form.md

-## Customize form data fields
+## Customize form input fields

+The form input fields on the checkout page are adapted for the type of customer you have.
 Easy Checkout supports two types of customers:

 - **Private** customers or **B2C** (Business-to-Consumer)
 - **Business** customers or **B2B** (Business-to-Business)

 ### Private customers (B2C)

 Private customers registers with: **email address**, **postal code**, **personal security number**, and **phone number**.
 Easy Checkout does a lookup and retrieves the **first name**, **last name** and the **civil registration address**.